Here to Serve You

 Our dedicated staff oversees daily operations and is always available to assist you.

-17755 US Highway 19N, Suite 150
+17755 US Highway 19 N, Suite 150

 Clearwater, FL 33764

-Duggan is a long-time resident of Pinellas County, and comes to PCF with a robust career in nonprofit leadership and fundraising including work in nonprofit startups, organizational mergers, as well as public policy development and advocacy.
-Prior to PCF, Cooley served as president of United Way of Pasco County, where he was responsible for leading the organization through a transformative position in the community.
+Duggan is a long-time resident of Pinellas County, has enjoyed a robust career in nonprofit leadership and fundraising including work in nonprofit startups, organizational mergers, as well as public policy development and advocacy.
+Prior to PCF, he served as president of United Way of Pasco County, where he was responsible for leading the organization through a transformative position in the community.

-Cooley also served as the President/CEO of Religious Community Services, Inc. (RCS), a Pinellas organization that provides human services for more than 90,000 people annually.
+Duggan also served as the President/CEO of Religious Community Services, Inc. (RCS), a Pinellas organization that provides human services for more than 90,000 people annually.

-Cooley holds a Master of Nonprofit Administration from the University of Notre Dame as well as degrees in Psychology and Classics from the University of Florida.
+He holds a Master of Nonprofit Administration from the University of Notre Dame as well as degrees in Psychology and Classics from the University of Florida.